logo

 RANKX([column], [expression])

-RANKX assigns a rank to each row based on the value of a given measure.
-It will go through all rows in the column and return a number starting from 1 (largest value).
+RANKX assigns a rank to each row based on the value of a given measure, starting from 1 for the largest value.
+Useful for leaderboards, custom sort orders, and top-N filtering.

 You want to know which countries have the most total sales.
-RANKX will go through each country in the Sales[Country] column and assign a rank number based on Sales[Total Sales] column values, so you can sort them to see a leaderboard of your best-performing markets.
+RANKX assigns a rank per country based on Sales[Total Sales], letting you sort to see a leaderboard of best-performing markets.
+You can also add the rank measure to a Combo PRO Series field for custom chart sorting.

-• Visualize leaderboards, show rank in tooltip fields
+• Leaderboards and rank display in tooltip fields

 Power BI interactive report with ZoomCharts visuals